Macker85/Battleship-game/README.md

 - Nostalgic users that may have played Battleship when they were younger.

 ### User Stories
-1. Told the perameters of the game.
+1. Told the parameters of the game.
 2. Create a personal username and have it used in the experience.
 3. To be able to return to the game with my username and password.
 4. Get real-time feedback when playing the game.